build-trust/ockam/documentation/guides/rust/get-started/03-routing/README.md

 ```

 To make this `Hop` type accessible to our main program, export it
-from `src/lib.rs` file by adding the following to it:
+from `src/lib.rs` by adding the following to it:

 ```rust
 // src/lib.rs